tralsto/deep-learning-challenge/AlphabetSoup-Analysis-Report.md

 3. Summary: Summarize the overall results of the deep learning model.
 Include a recommendation for how a different model could solve this classification problem, and then explain your recommendation.
+- The overall results of this deep learning model is an accuracy of about just over 73%.
+This is not ideal as optimizations should take the model to a 75% accuracy rate.
+I was unable to figure out how to change my model enough to gain the 2% to reach target model performance.
+The only recommendation I could think of is maybe performing a Random Forest model on this data as it is a bit simpler and might allow for easier interpretation.